 In the years to come, Twitch continued to add features as well as users to its platform.
 Over 140 people tune into Twitch streams every month, consuming over 10 billion hours’ worth of content every year.

 How Does Twitch Make Money?

-The Twitch platform is free-of-charge to both streamers as well as video consumers.
+Meanwhile, the core Twitch platform is free-of-charge for both streamers as well as video consumers.
 More advanced features can be unlocked by paying a premium.
 As such, Twitch operates on a freemium model.